Questions about apartment security and a gang takeover of my building?

 - Clean up gang graffiti, keep well-lighted at night, check on it several times a day (e.g. remote video or patrol service).

 - Go meet your neighbors and start an LAPD Neighborhood Watch program (they will be both mad and glad to see you).

-- Ask police to help with discouraging loitering or trespass while vacant.
+- Ask the police to help with discouraging loitering or trespass while vacant.

 - Verify if your property is fit for habitation and has a permit for occupancy.

-- Until the property is reasonable safe do not permit occupancy or allow a single tenant to reside alone.
+- Until the property is reasonably safe do not permit occupancy or allow a single tenant to reside alone.

 - Let your property management consultant guide your through 100% lease up with qualified and protective tenants.

 - Seek real estate investment advice whether this property can be made profitable, under the circumstances.

 - It is not reasonable to rent to tenants until significant security improvements are made.

 - Your exposure to civil premises liability is very-high if gangsters attack a tenant or lawful guest.

 - Investigate if you have HUD eligibility, HAP contract, mortgage, etc.

 - Investigate property debt service, cost of rehab, and if adequate insurance exists.